 Samples that are passed by state-level sensory screeners are sent forward for further evaluation by NOAA and FDA sensory experts, who have sensitivities down to about 1 part per million.

 NOAA expertise and science, paired with long-standing partnerships with local and academic organizations, are critical to the long-term recovery of the Gulf of Mexico’s productive coastline, vibrant fisheries and thriving wildlife.

 NOAA and the U.S. Coast Guard have taken steps to curb illegal fishing in closed areas.
 Effective enforcement is ensuring that the only fish to reach the market is safe and healthy.

-Actions taken by NOAA’s Office of Law Enforcement and the U.S. Coast Guard have led to 17 illegal catches being abandoned at sea.
+Actions taken by NOAA’s Office of Law Enforcement and the Coast Guard have led to 17 illegal catches being abandoned at sea.
 Since the first closure of federal waters to recreational and commercial fishing was announced on May 2, the agencies have worked together to patrol waters and docks to identify violations associated with the closure.
 This work ensures that fishermen abide by closed area restrictions, keeping tainted seafood from entering the marketplace.